callstack/ReactNativeNotes/README.md

 |When using community modules choose only those with version >= 0.64.x support|Don't spend your time on writing a native module on your own.
 Most probably it is already available on GitHub.|
 |If something is not working check the list of [issues reported to RNW](https://github.com/microsoft/react-native-windows/issues) for a fix or a workaround|Don't test the native side unless it's really required, focus on your JS/TS implementation tests instead.|

+---

+## Made with ❤️ at Callstack

+`@callstack/ReactNativeNotes` is an open source project and will always remain free to use.
+If you think it's cool, please star it 🌟.
+[Callstack](https://callstack.com/) is a group of React and React Native geeks, contact us at [hello@callstack.com](mailto:hello@callstack.com) if you need any help with these or just want to say hi!

+Like the project? ⚛️ [Join the team](https://callstack.com/careers) who does amazing stuff for clients and drives React Native Open Source! 🔥